mm80843/T3.5/docs/Article/PBN__Article_317.md

 * [Coronavirus questions that will not go away: interrogating urban and socio-spatial implications of COVID-19 measures](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_184.md)
 * [How Architecture Fails in Conditions of Crisis: a Discussion on the Value of Interior Design over the COVID-19 Outbreak](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_34.md)
 * [Indoor Air Quality: Rethinking rules of building design strategies in post-pandemic architecture](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_206.md)

+## Title of the article

+A Review on Building Design as a Biomedical System for Preventing COVID-19 Pandemic

+## Year of publication

+2022

+## DOI of the article

+10.3390/buildings12050582